spookyvision/trenchcoat/README.md

 - Only a very minimal subset of JavaScript and Pixelblaze functionality is supported.
 You want `for` loops?
 Maybe in the next release…
 - Extremely unoptimized!
 Also, basically no prior art has been considered so it's probably full of Arrogant Rookie™ mistakes.
 - Parsing is not available on microcontrollers (so, no on-device REPL).
 The architecture allows implementing it, though.
-- the existing `no_std` embedded apps don't use an allocator, which means a lot of wasted memory for static buffer headroom.
-Allocator support is implemented but not currently used.
+- Without a heap we're forced to use `heapless` collections, and those are unfortunately wasteful for the `trenchcoat` use case.
+Therefore as of version `0.5` even the `no_std` STM32F4 app uses an allocator instead. `no_alloc` support *might* be removed at some point, but it's kept around for now.
 - The license needs to be piped through a lawyer.

 ## Enough talking, how do I run this?

-Right now the main focus lies on getting pixelblaze support to mature, so that's also what these instructions will focus on.
+Right now the main goal is getting pixelblaze support to mature, so that's also what these instructions will focus on.

 The general approach is:

 1. Pick a runtime (console/web/embedded) and compile JavaScript/Pixelblaze source to bytecode
 2. For embedded only: pick an update path - the web app uses inline compilation + HTTP to UART updates for hot code reload, but if you don't need that, you can also use the bundled `console-compiler` to compile bytecode to disk (`.tcb` for "TrenChcoat Bytecode" is a suggested file extension) and "somehow" have your firmware access it, e.g. via `include_bytes!`.
 If you want to update via http but your mcu is connected via UART (e.g. the bundled `stm32f4-app`), launch `http-to-serial.py /dev/YOUR-SERIAL-DEVICE` as a bridge.
 3. Spawn an `Executor`, `start()` it once and call `do_frame()` as many times as you wish to produce LED colors.
-On `no_std` "current time" needs to be advanced manually from some timer source (the example app reuses the frame task's scheduling interval). `Executor::exit()` is optional.
+On `no_std`, "current time" needs to be advanced manually from some timer source (the example app reuses the frame task's scheduling interval). `Executor::exit()` is optional.

-Feature flags to pick:
+Feature flag sets to pick:
 - Desktop: `["full"]`
 - Web app/wasm: `["compiler", "log", "use-std"]`
 - Embedded: `["defmt"]` or `["defmt", "alloc"]` when you have an allocator
   - esp32 with IDF (`std` support): `["log", "use-std"]`

+(note: logging is entirely defunct at the moment until I fix the macros)

 ### WeAct STM32F4x1 aka "USB-C pill", "black pill"